jj1bdx/airspy-fmradion/README.md

 ### Required libraries

-Note: the master branch of libvolk is now required from v0.8.1.
+Note: the main (formerly master) branch of libvolk is now required from v0.8.1.

 If you install from source in your own installation path, you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include` to the cmake options.